Acjachemen: Religion

-Fray Gerónimo Boscana, a Franciscan scholar who was stationed at San Juan Capistrano for more than a decade beginning in 1812, compiled what is widely considered to be the most comprehensive study of precolonial religious practices in the San Juan Capistrano valley.
+Gerónimo Boscana, a Franciscan scholar who was stationed at San Juan Capistrano for more than a decade beginning in 1812, compiled the first, comprehensive study of Acjachemen religious practices.
 Religious knowledge was secret, and the prevalent religion, called Chinigchinich, placed village chiefs in the position of religious leaders, an arrangement that gave the chiefs broad power over their people.
 Boscana divided the Acjachemen into two classes: the "Playanos" (who lived along the coast) and the "Serranos" (who inhabited the mountains, some three to four leagues from the Mission).
 The religious beliefs of the two groups as related to creation differed quite profoundly.
 The Playanos held that an all-powerful and unseen being called "Nocuma" brought about the earth and the sea, together with all of the trees, plants, and animals of sky, land, and water contained therein.
 The Serranos, on the other hand, believed in two separate but related existences: the "existence above" and the "existence below".
-These states of being were "altogether explicable and indefinite" (like brother and sister), and it was the fruits of the union of these two entities that created "...the rocks and sands of the earth; then trees, shrubbery, herbs and grass; then animals..."
+These states of being were "altogether explicable and indefinite" (like brother and sister), and it was the fruits of the union of these two entities that created "...the rocks and sands of the earth; then trees, shrubbery, herbs and grass; then animals...".
+The "Starman" drawn by artist Jean Goodwin has become an iconic image with the Acjachemen people and is seen often in art and tribal seals.

 Language

-Their language is related to the Luiseño language spoken by the nearby Luiseño tribe located to the interior.
-Considered to speak a dialect of Luiseño, the Juaneño were part of the Cupan subgroup of the Uto-Aztecan languages.
+The Acjachemen language is called Quaquala and is related to the Luiseño language spoken by the nearby Luiseño tribe located to the interior.
+Considered to speak a dialect of Luiseño, the Juaneño were part of the Takic subgroup of the northern groupings of the Uto-Aztecan languages.
+Northern Uto-Aztecan (NUA) is divided into Numic, Tubatrlabalic, Takic, and Hopic.
+Takic includes seven languages: Kitanemuk, Serrano (including Vanyume), Gabrielino (including Fernandeńo), Luiseño (including Acjachemen), Cahuilla, Cupeño, and Tataviam.

-Their language became extinct by the early 20th century.
-The tribe is working at reviving it, with several members learning it.
-Their studies are based on the research and records of Anastacia Majel and John P. Harrington, who recorded the language in 1933.
+The last fluent speakers of Acjachemen died by the early 20th century.
+Descendants of Juanita Rios Foy, Matriarch of San Juan Capistrano still speak this language and the Acjachemen continue working to revive it, and several members are learning it and can speak and sing in the language.
+Their studies are partly based on the research and records of Anastacia Majel and John P. Harrington, who recorded the language in 1933.
 (The tape recordings resurfaced around 1995.)

-Government
+Contemporary organizations

-The Juaneño Band of Mission Indians has organized a government.
-It elects a tribal council, assisted by tribal elders.
-The Juaneño Band headquarters is in San Juan Capistrano.
-There are more than 2,800 enrolled members.
+Several organizations today identify as representing Acjachemen descendants.
+None of them are federally recognized, and California has no process for creating state-recognized tribes.

 In the 1990s, the Acjachemen Nation divided into three different governments, all claiming their identity as the Juaneño Band of Mission Indians, Acjachemen Nation.